jcatapang/deepdrugsearch/index.md

 Here is the Viewer interface of DDS:
 ![DDS Viewer](https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/dds%20viewer.JPG "DDS Viewer")

 The viewer currently accepts SDF files of ligands, and PDBQT files of proteins.
-The developer is working hardly on providing support for more formats.
+The PDBQT files of ligands can only be rendered as a "Sphere."
+The developer is working on providing support for more formats.
 The Viewer module has a lot of style options.
 Here is a preview of the stick style on a protein.

 ![DDS Viewer Stick](https://raw.githubusercontent.com/leeseojun17/deepdrugsearch/master/graphics/dds%20viewer%20stick.JPG "DDS Viewer Stick")